Mikejo5000/vsts-docs-pr/docs/pipelines/languages/javascript.md

 # [Designer](#tab/designer)

-Use [Publish Test Results](../tasks/test/publish-test-results.md) and [Publish Code Coverage Results](../tasks/test/publish-code-coverage-results.md) tasks in your build pipeline to publish test results along with code coverage results using istanbul.
+Use the [Publish Test Results](../tasks/test/publish-test-results.md) and [Publish Code Coverage Results](../tasks/test/publish-code-coverage-results.md) tasks in your build pipeline to publish test results along with code coverage results using istanbul.

 ---